jackbrewer/html-plus.tmbundle/README.md

 	git clone git://github.com/jackbb/HTML-JackBB.tmbundle.git "HTML-JackBB.tmbundle"

 You can easily update the bundle through the TextMate menus by going to *'Bundles > HTML - Jack BB > Update Bundle via Git'*.

+### TODO

+Add more tags

+Add commands for formatting lists etc

+Add keyboard shortcuts to everything

+Organise the bundle menu structure

+Extend the default TextMate HTML language to allow for HTML5 elements *(If you know how to do this, let me know and save me a lot of google hours!)*